Pine Residence: The ambassador's residence

 After the Lebanese Independence in 1943, the Pine Palace became the official residence of the Ambassadors of France to Lebanon.

-The Embassy's land lease expired in 1964 and negotiations were undertaken so that France could acquire the symbolic premises.
-Talks ended in 1972 and on October 7 of that year, then-ambassador Michel Fontaine signed the agreement with the administrator of the Mohafazat of Beirut Chafic Abou Haïdar.
-It wasn't long before the Lebanese Civil War began and ambassador Argod was compelled to evacuate the embassy premises in May 1975 only to return by the end of 1976 until the Pine Residence was occupied by armed militias in 1978.
-Argod returned to the residence in late 1978 until the arrival of his successor ambassador Delamare in 1979.
-Delamare who lived in the Pine Residence with his family was assassinated a few meters away from the embassy by the Syrian government on November 4, 1981.

-Until the beginning of the 1982 Israeli bombardments, Ambassador Paul-Marc Henry still lived in the palace which was situated on the front-line of the Lebanese battlefield.
-The Pine Residence served successively as a field hospital for the French Army then as headquarters to the international observers.
+The Embassy's land lease expired in 1964, and negotiations were undertaken so that France could acquire the symbolic premises.
+Talks ended in 1972 and on October 7 of that year, then-ambassador Michel Fontaine signed the agreement with the administrator of the Mohafazat of Beirut, Chafic Abou Haïdar.
+It wasn't long before the Lebanese Civil War began and Ambassador Argod was compelled to evacuate the embassy premises in May 1975 only to return by the end of 1976 until the Pine Residence was occupied by armed militias in 1978.
+Argod returned to the residence in late 1978 until the arrival of his successor, Ambassador Delamare, in 1979.
+Delamare, who lived in the Pine Residence with his family, was assassinated a few meters away from the embassy by the Syrian government on November 4, 1981.
+Until the beginning of the 1982 Israeli bombardments, Ambassador Paul-Marc Henry still lived in the palace, which was situated on the front-line of the Lebanese battlefield.
+The Pine Residence served successively as a field hospital for the French Army and then as headquarters to the international observers.

-The premises were finally abandoned on February 4, 1984, and the guardianship of the building was passed to the special forces of the Lebanese internal Security forces as of April 8, 1986.
-At the end of the hostilities, the French state recuperated the heavily bombarded and pillaged edifice the security of which was entrusted to the French Gendarmerie from May 25, 1991, until February 1995.
+The premises were finally abandoned on February 4, 1984, and the guardianship of the building was passed to the special forces of the Lebanese Internal Security Forces as of April 8, 1986.
+At the end of the hostilities, the French state recuperated the heavily bombarded and pillaged edifice, the security of which was entrusted to the French Gendarmerie from May 25, 1991, until February 1995.

-The decision to rehabilitate the residence and to regroup all the services of the embassy in its proximity was taken during the service term of ambassador Jean-Pierre Lafon who arrived in May 1994.
+The decision to rehabilitate the residence and to regroup all the services of the embassy in its proximity was taken during the service term of Ambassador Jean-Pierre Lafon, who arrived in May 1994.
 The rehabilitation works were inaugurated by then president Jacques Chirac during his official visit to Lebanon in April 1996.
-The works which were overseen by Ambassador Daniel Jouanneau were done in May 1998 and the Pine Residence were inaugurated in an official reception headed by President Chirac on May 30, 1998.
+The works that were overseen by Ambassador Daniel Jouanneau were done in May 1998, and the Pine Residence was inaugurated in an official reception headed by President Chirac on May 30, 1998.

 The Pine Residence was classified as a historic monument by the Lebanese Directorate General of Antiquities.